HB9IIU/Magnetic-Loop-Antenna-Controller/MLA-Controller-Python/README.md

 ## VNA (Vector Network Analyzer)
 This application works with affordable NanoVNA devices, which can be found on platforms like AliExpress under the name "NanoVNA Vector Network Analyzer."

-**For optimal compatibility, the NanoVNA **must** be flashed with the NanoVNA-Q firmware**.
+**For compatibility, the NanoVNA **must** be flashed with the NanoVNA-Q firmware**.
 No worries—there is no risk of damaging the device during the flashing process.
 You can find the firmware at the [NanoVNA-Q GitHub repository](https://github.com/qrp73/NanoVNA-Q), and a copy is included in this repository.

 ## Calibration
 For first-time use, it is necessary to generate SOL calibration networks.
 You can do this by uncommenting the relevant lines in the code.
 Look for the section marked `# Uncomment to regenerate a calibration kit` and follow the instructions in the code.